 Reference: NASA.
 Guidelines for Verification Strategies to Minimize Risk Based on Mission Environment, Application, and Lifetime (MEAL), NASA/TM-2018-220074, June 2018.

-By analyzing the correlation between laser energy and LET (Linear Energy Transfer), our evaluations can accurately predict heavy ion test outcomes and identify component-level SEE vulnerabilities with high precision.
+At QRT, we are advancing laser-evaluation technologies in line with these international practices.
+By correlating laser energy with LET (linear energy transfer), our evaluations can predict heavy-ion test outcomes and identify component-level SEE vulnerabilities with high precision.